 The designated voting representative must be present during the meeting of members in order to cast a vote.
 If the designated voting representative is not able to be present:

-if the voting representative is the Principal, then the Principal may designate a person to be the voting reprehensive in his/her stead, provided that the board of directors may appoint someone else as the voting representative instead of the Principal: or
+if the voting representative is the Principal, then the Principal may designate a person to be the voting reprehensive in his/her stead, provided that the member’s board of directors may appoint someone else as the voting representative instead of the Principal: or

-if the voting representative is not the Principal, then the board of directors may appoint someone else as its voting representative.
+if the voting representative is not the Principal, then the member’s board of directors may appoint someone else as its voting representative.

-The appointing member may revoke in writing the appointment of the voting representative and appoint in writing another qualified individual to be its voting representative.
+Provided that the conditions indicated this section are otherwise satisfied, the appointing member may revoke in writing the appointment of the voting representative and appoint in writing another qualified individual to be its voting representative.

 The appointment of member voting representatives is valid only for the meeting of members for which the appointment is made.